rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 dtype: float64
 ```

-Notes: In the same way NumPy has its object data type `ndarray`, in the same Pandas has two main data types which allow you to perform all the cool stuff.
+Notes: Just like NumPy has its object data type `ndarray`, in the same way Pandas has two main data types which allow you to perform all the cool stuff.
 We start with Series.

 Series are basically **one**-dimensional array, that has a name and index name.
 Names could be integers or strings, but they have to be unique.
 To put it simply, remember built-in lists objects?
 Lists consist of different values that could be called by an integer index.
-Series are almost the same, but they also allow using specified names instead of ordering index.
+Series are almost the same, but they also allow usage of specified names instead of ordering index.
 We will look at the example of this a bit later.
 Another key difference is that Series don't allow mixed data types within one object.

 In our example, we have a Series with the values of `float64` type and indexes from `0` to `7`.